smolynets/product-api/README.md

 #### REST API:
 ##### Implement a REST API with the following capabilities:
 - a.
 Create, update, and delete categories and products. - CRUD endpoints
 - b.
-Change the parent category of a category.
+Change the parent category of a category -
 	Patch (/category/{id}/)
 - c.
-For a given list of products, retrieve all categories containing these products.
+For a given list of products, retrieve all categories containing these products - GET (/category-of-product-list/?product_ids=1&product_ids=2)
-	GET (/category-of-product-list/?product_ids=1&product_ids=2)
 - d.
-For a given category, retrieve a list of all products present in this category and its descendant categories of all levels.
+For a given category, retrieve a list of all products present in this category and its descendant categories of all levels -
 	I believe it should be two separate endpoint:
-	1. For a given category, retrieve a list of all products present in this category GET (product-by-category-list/<int:category_id>/)
+	1. For a given category, retrieve a list of all products present in this category - GET (product-by-category-list/<int:category_id>/)
-	2. Its descendant categories of all levels
+	2. Its descendant categories of all levels -
 		GET (category-parents-list/<int:category_id>/)
 - e.
-For a given list of categories, retrieve the count of product offerings in each category.
+For a given list of categories, retrieve the count of product offerings in each category - GET (/category-product-offering-count-apiview/?category_ids=1&category_ids=2)
-	GET (/category-product-offering-count-apiview/?category_ids=1&category_ids=2)
 - f.
-For a given list of categories, retrieve the total count of unique product offerings.
+For a given list of categories, retrieve the total count of unique product offerings - GET (/category-product-total-offering-count-apiview/?category_ids=1&category_ids=2)
-	GET (/category-product-total-offering-count-apiview/?category_ids=1&category_ids=2)
 #### OpenAPI/Swagger Specification:
 Provide a detailed specification of the API in OpenAPI/Swagger format - /swagger